Processing Events with algorithms

 • Some algorithms are found in SDK Core which is part of the Open modules.
 The source code of this module is available in OpenEB as open source code, ready to be cloned and compiled.
 Feel free to submit a Pull Request if you have some enhancements to propose.

 • The other algorithms are found in the Advanced modules.
-The source code of those modules is part of our SDK Pro offer.
-Contact us for a quote.
+The source code of those modules is part of our SDK offer.